Verification of the Outer Space Treaty with Cosmic Protons

-The author would like to thank Grigor Tukharyan for generating the IRENE AP9/AE9 model output used for Fig.~\ref{fig:time}.
-Special gratitude is due to Prof. Igor Jovanovic from UC Berkeley for some early ideas about the use of GCR induced signatures.
-This work was in part funded by the NNSA NA-221 award DE-NA0003920.
-Additional funding was received from the Carnegie Foundation and Longview Philanthropy.
+\bmhead{Acknowledgments} The author would like to thank Grigor Tukharyan for generating the IRENE AP9/AE9 model output used for Fig.~\ref{fig:time}.
+Special gratitude is due to Prof. Juan Claudio Nino, Prof. Igor Jovanovic, and Prof. Kyle Hartig for some early discussions about the use of GCR induced signatures.
+Thanks are due to Dr. Jake Hecla for many valuable discussions.
+Prof. Vipin Narang, Austin Long, Pranay Vaddi, Greg Ginet, Eric Evans, Brent Parham, Grant Stokes, and Scott Van Broekhoven provided great feedback on the ideas used in this study.
+The author thanks Dr. Cynthia Nitta from LLNL and Prof. Scott Kemp for introducing him to the problem of OST verification.
+ChatGPT-5.2 LLM was used for the development of the analysis code, which then underwent thorough testing and verification by the author. \bmhead{Funding} {This work was in part funded by the NNSA NA-221 award DE-NA0003920.
+This publication was made possible in part by a grant from Alfred Carnegie Foundation and Longview Philanthropy USA Inc..
+The statements made and views expressed are solely the responsibility of the author.} \bmhead{Author contributions} A.D. performed all aspects of the work in this study. \bmhead{Competing interests} The author declares no competing interests.